fredericjacquet2/Finance-transfo-course/slides/1_Digitalisation of the Finance function processes.md

 ----

-In this chapter:
+In this chapter
-- An example : expense process digitalisation
+1. An example : expense process digitalisation
-- Objectives of process digitalisation projects
+2. Objectives of process digitalisation projects
-- Processes to be digitalised:
+3. What processes can be digitalised?
+A few examples:
   - T&E, S2P, P2P, R2R (dematerialisation + automatization / robotisation)
   - Reporting, cost control & Performance management (data analysis and datavisulisation)
-- Complexity of process digitalisation projects
+4. Complexity of process digitalisation projects

 ----

-### An example to start with : digitalising the expense report process
+### 1. An example to start with : digitalising the expense report process

 <img src="images/expense9.jpg" style="background:none; border:none; box-shadow:none;"/>
 What’s  the degree of Digital maturity of your « Expense report process  » : your guess, on a scale of 1 (poor) to 4 (futuristic) ?